Albertus Magnus: Metaphysics of morals

 Both of his early treatises, De natura boni and De bono, start with a metaphysical investigation into the concepts of the good in general and the physical good.
 Albert refers to the physical good as bonum naturae.
 Albert does this before directly dealing with the moral concepts of metaphysics.
 In Albert's later works, he says in order to understand human or moral goodness, the individual must first recognize what it means to be good and do good deeds.
 This procedure reflects Albert's preoccupations with neo-Platonic theories of good as well as the doctrines of Pseudo-Dionysius.
 Albert's view was highly valued by the Catholic Church and his peers.

 Natural law

 Albert devoted the last tractatus of De Bono to a theory of justice and natural law.
 Albert places God as the pinnacle of justice and natural law.
 God legislates and divine authority is supreme.
-Up until his time, it was the only work specifically devoted to natural law written by a theologian or philosopher.
+Before his time, there had been no work specifically devoted to natural law written by a theologian or philosopher.